 They sometimes offer workshops and meeting spaces, as well as bulletin boards.
 Get to know the knowledgeable people who work there.
 They can help you network and find others.
 For example: in Portland, there’s

-The Raven’s Wing in Sellwood, Invoke –now relocated to Silverton, Oregon, Secret Forest on SE Division St., Queen Meb in NE, Moonshadow in SE, Edge of the Circle Books in Seattle, etc. This is very far from a comprehensive list.
+The Raven’s Wing in Sellwood, Invoke –now relocated to Oregon City, Hedgerow Herb Company and Dark Star Magick in Portland, Edge of the Circle Books in Seattle, etc. This is very far from a comprehensive list.
 Google “witchcraft shop” and your town or region to find more.

-Annie, a well known, seasoned witch, publishes a warm, kind video series on a range of witchy topis.
+Annie, a well known, seasoned witch, publishes a warm, kind video series on a range of witchy topics.
 Her take on forming groups shows good sense and wisdom.

 Thorn Mooney’s Tips for Starting a Coven